mkslge/MazeSolver/README.md

 Maze Solver
 Welcome to the Maze Solver project!
 This project demonstrates the functionality of three fundamental pathfinding algorithms: Depth-First Search (DFS), Breadth-First Search (BFS), and Dijkstra's Algorithm, applied to solving mazes.
+This project was apart of my CMSC132 Classwork

 Features
 Maze Visualization: Interactive graphical representation of mazes and solution paths.